elina-1201/mcp-cli/README.md

 ## Usage

 > **Note:** The application works as described here once you apply the changes provided in the course.
+>
+> Or, you can check out the [completed project](https://github.com/elina-1201/mcp-cli/tree/project-complete)

 ### Basic Interaction

 Simply type your message and press Enter to chat with the model.